Kirk Gibson: Arizona Diamondbacks

 On July 1, 2010, the Arizona Diamondbacks fired A. J. Hinch as manager and promoted Gibson from his position as bench coach to interim manager.
 Shortly after the season, Gibson was named permanent manager and given a two-year contract.
 In his first full year as manager, Gibson led the Diamondbacks to their first N.L.
 West title since 2007, when most sports writers expected them to be in last place for the third time in a row.
 He was named NL Manager of the Year on November 16, 2011.
-On September 26, 2014 the Arizona Diamondbacks fired Gibson, ending his four-year tenure with the team.
+On September 26, 2014, the Arizona Diamondbacks fired Gibson, ending his four-year tenure with the team.
 He finished his Diamondbacks career with a 353–375 regular season and 2–3 post–season record.

 Managerial record

 Personal life

 Gibson married JoAnn Sklarski on December 22, 1985, in a double ceremony where Tiger pitcher Dave Rozema married JoAnn's sister Sandy.
 They were married at Grosse Pointe Memorial Church in Grosse Pointe Farms, Michigan.
 The Gibsons reside in Grosse Pointe, Michigan, and have four children: Colleen, Cam, Kirk, and Kevin.
 Gibson's son Cam was drafted by the Detroit Tigers in the 5th round, 160th overall, in the 2015 Major League Baseball draft.
 His son Kevin is a defenseman for the Fort Wayne Komets in the ECHL.

 Gibson set an aviation record in 1987.
 He flew a Cessna 206 to a height of 25,200 feet in Lakeland, Florida.
 The record was certified by the National Aeronautic Association.

 He was nominated for induction into the College Football Hall of Fame multiple times before being elected in 2017.

 Gibson is an avid deer hunter.
 He and former teammate David Wells, along with former MLB pitcher Jake Peavy, own a 1,300-acre hunting ranch near Millersburg, Michigan, which they named the "Buck Falls Ranch".

-On April 28, 2015, it was announced that Gibson was diagnosed with Parkinson's disease.
+On April 28, 2015, it was announced that Gibson had been diagnosed with Parkinson's disease.